Five Primary Principles Defining Islam

 No man is a true believer unless he desires for his brother [in humanity]

-that, what he desires for himself.
-Bukhari and Muslim
+that, what he wishes for himself. –Bukhari and Muslim

-The choice of words in a speech or address is important in Islam.
-Using good words for any event is Godly and dutiful.
+The choice of words in a speech or address is essential in Islam.
+Using kind words for any event is Godly and dutiful.

 And tell My servants to say that which is best.
 Indeed,